maizzle/maizzle.com/content/docs/api.md

 _If the file is not found, Tailwind will be compiled with its [default config](https://github.com/tailwindcss/tailwindcss/blob/master/stubs/defaultConfig.stub.js)._

 The default config is not optimized for HTML email: it uses units like `rem` and CSS properties that are used for _web_ design and which have little to no support in the majority of email clients.

+Also, the default Tailwind config will not include any `content` paths that should be scanned for generating utility classes.

 ### Transformers